 All of CITC’s strengths-based CFS programs promote positive child development, active family involvement and healthy lifestyles.

-Our Educational Services encourage academic achievement through a variety of supplemental programs for students of all ages—from elementary school through post-secondary adult training and higher education programs.
-ES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.
+Our Youth Education and Employment Services (YEES) encourage academic achievement through a variety of supplemental programs for students of all ages—from elementary school through post-secondary adult training and higher education programs.
+YEES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.

-Employment and Training Services assist participants in achieving self-sufficiency through finding meaningful and sustainable employment.
+Employment Training Services (ETSD) and assist participants in achieving self-sufficiency through finding meaningful and sustainable employment.
 Participants receive support as they progress through lifestyle changes and enhance their communication, life management, and vocational and academic skills in order to succeed in the professional world.

 Recovery Services are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), and include intermediate residential, outpatient and continuing care treatment services through street outreach, case management, screening and brief intervention, assessment and brief treatment, and emergency care/detoxification.